wilkox/treemapify/README.md

 ---

-Treemapify helps you draw treemaps.
+Treemapify makes it easier to draw treemaps with R and ggplot2.

 ---